Darion333/Darion333.github.io/_posts/2024-8-14-TrainingML.md

 clf.predict(X_test)
 {% endhighlight %}
 </pre>
+* This code will use Logistic Regression on the Upsampled data, plotting it on an ROC curve to show its accuracy as seen below:
 ![image](https://github.com/user-attachments/assets/7cdff1f0-2d56-4767-8da3-87503313822d)

-* This shows the accuracy when Upsampling is used with Logistic Regression &nbsp;
+&nbsp;